wp-plugins/foliopress-wysiwyg/readme.txt

 = 0.9.18 =
 * If Wordpress prompts for FTP information and the upgrade takes too long, you might need to do the manual upgrade or first delete the plugin and then install it through Wordpress.
 Please make sure you clear your browser cache after upgrade.

+== Other Notes ==

+= Featured image feature =

+Since version 0.9.19 there is a support for native Wordpress Feature Image function.
+Wordpress Uploads folder has to be set to the same path as Foliopress WYSIWYG, otherwise it won't be displayed.